shoval-z/Dublin_project/README.md

 ### main.ipynb
 -	This notebook presents the application output in the Databricks environment.
 -	It uses the csv that were produce in the pre_process.ipnyb.
--	To run this notebook and reproduce its result, please run the cells in their order.
+-	To run this notebook and reproduce its result, please run the cells in their order.First, select the wanted timestamp in command 1.
 The notebook presents user interface with 'dbutils.widgets' where you can choose the wanted values as input (run cells 15, then choose the first station, run cell 16 and choose the first attraction and the same for cells 17-18).
 -	 You will see the output at the end of the notebook.

 ### app.py